 - Favorite Current Primetime Soap Opera

-- Scandal, Chicago Fire, Sons of Anarchy, Deception, Suits, Game of Thrones, and The Borgias
+- Scandal, Chicago Fire, Sons of Anarchy, Suits, Teen Wolf, and Game of Thrones

 - Favorite Primetime Soap Opera of All Time

 The move from Port Charles to Genoa City has been an enjoyable one so far for Steve Burton, who plays the role of Dylan McAvoy beginning Tuesday, January 29th.
 After more than 20 years as General Hospital's stoic Jason Morgan, "I've smiled more on this show than I ever have in my life," Steve said, explaining that, "I get to play more of myself.
 [On GH] I didn't get to show a lot of personality."